JavonDavis/Data-Structures-and-Algorithms-Specialization/README.md

-# Data Structures and Algorithms Specialization (Coursera)
+# Data Structures and Algorithms Specialization by the University of California, San Diego
 Course work for the 6 course Data Structures and Algorithms Specialization on Coursera by the University of California, San Diego

 Progress as of last commit: